NetBrainAPI/NetBrain-REST-API-V8.01/Platform Integration Documentation/Single Pane of Glass Deployment Guides/Cisco SNTC/readme.md

 >   **Password:** *Cisco SNTC password*

 >   **Front Server/Front Server Group:** Select FS/FSG which would have
->   reachability to Solarwinds server
+>   reachability to Cisco SNTC cloud server

-1. Click “Test” to initiate a connectivity test between the NetBrain front server and the Solarwinds instance configured.
+1. Click “Test” to initiate a connectivity test between the NetBrain front server and the Cisco SNTC instance configured.
 Pictured below is the result of a successful connectivity test followed by two typical failure scenarios:
     Incorrect credentials and connectivity between NetBrain and Cisco SNTC Inventory cloud.